 To improve the Model Target tracking experience, Vuforia provides a motion hint and model type that is ideal for customizing the Model Target for unique use cases.
 For more information, refer to the Optimizing Model Target Tracking article.

-The MTG offers Pro license users to simplify their models through a cloud-based process.
-Will optimize complex models for high performance and robust AR object tracking experiences.
+The MTG allows users to simplify their models through a cloud-based process.
+Simplifying will result in optimizedcomplex models for high performance and robust AR object tracking experiences.
 See How to Create Model Targets and Model Target Generator Data Processing for details.